 Comment #18.
 DEQ should establish the close of business or midnight for the close of comment periods.

 Response.
-This comment is not relevant to the proposed rule or supporting documentation.
-However, DEQ notes the request and will consider it for future water quality standards rulemakings.
+DEQ notes the request and will consider it for future water quality standards rulemakings.

 Comments on Definitions Rule (OAR 340-041-0002)